 “So you want to do some cocain?” he asked.

 He pulled out a massive vile of white powder from his front pocket.

-At dinner we sat at the round table in the dining room while Francesco’s mother stood over us holding a jar of holy water.
+At dinner, we sat at the round table in the dining room while Francesco’s mother stood over us holding a jar of holy water.
 I was informed earlier that it was not for vampires as I had assumed.
-She dipped some sort of leaves in it and splashed the water on all of us saying some sort of prayer, then splashed extra on me while she said, “babtismo”, still annoyed apparently that I am not catholic.
+She dipped some sort of leaves in it and splashed the water on all of us saying some sort of prayer, then splashed extra on me while she said, “babtismo”, still annoyed apparently that I am not Catholic.
 We laughed while water dripped down our faces.
-After, she brought course after course of food: three appetizors, two pasta dishes, three main courses plus sides, followed by three or four different desserts.
+After, she brought course after course of food: three appetizers, two pasta dishes, three main courses plus sides, followed by three or four different desserts.
 We ate until we felt sick, as usual for the holidays in Italy.
-After, I played with Francesco’s neice while he napped before the long trip home.
-Leila, his four year old neice, after seeing her grandmother bless people, was inspired to bless Oliver who couldn’t understand why this tiny human kept throwing water on him and screaming “santo, sprito…etc.” He hid under the bed.
-Leila and I drew together, I drew trees and she drew crosses, until her parents came in to take her home.
+After, I played with Francesco’s niece while he napped before the long trip home.
+Leila, his four-year-old niece, after seeing her grandmother bless people, was inspired to bless Oliver who couldn’t understand why this tiny human kept throwing water on him and screaming “Santo, sprito…etc.” He hid under the bed.
+Leila and I drew together, I drew trees and she drew crosses until her parents came in to take her home.
 I tried to help the mother clean up, but she shooed me away.
 As I walked out of the kitchen I told her that lunch was wonderful and thanked her for cooking.